Unity-Technologies/vault-secret-fetcher/README.md

 - This assumes a proper Vault policy is in place for developer.
 Ideally, you want something that can be written but no read.
 An example policy is provided in `example-developer-policy.hcl`.

 - This assumes proper logging and log monitoring is in place for Vault.

+## Credits

+Vault Secret Fetcher was created in late 2017 by Unity Secret Team and the Infrastructure Engineering team.
+More than half a dozen people contributed to it.